 An eastern dialect of Aramaic was called Syriac.
 It came into wide use a couple hundred years after Christianity began.
 The Syriac Peshitta (an Aramaic word meaning “plain” or “simple”) text was the next translation project after the Greek Septuagint.
 Syriac Peshitta translations were whole Bibles, not merely the Hebrew Scriptures.
 They were created by Christian translators.
 Most of the oldest complete ones found so far date back to about the 5th century, but there is extensive evidence that there were earlier ones.
 The Old Testament portion was translated directly from Hebrew, no doubt annoying some of the rabbis.
 Some manuscripts give evidence that their translators also consulted the Greek Septuagint.
 The New Testament portion of the Peshitta was translated from Greek copies of the originals; then, later, from Latin translations.

-For about 400 years starting in the sixth century, Jewish copyists of the Hebrew Scriptures began following a series of traditions that came to be called Masora, ‘preserving tradition.’
-The Masoretes copied ancient Hebrew scrolls.
-The oldest existing Masoretic text is the Leningrad codex, dating from around 1100 C.E.
+Starting in the sixth century, Jewish copyists of the Hebrew Scriptures began implementing a series of standards that came to be called Masora, from a word meaning ‘preserving tradition.’
+The Masoretes were a school of men who scrupulously copied ancient Hebrew scrolls.
+The oldest Masoretic text found so far is the Leningrad codex, dating from around 1100 C.E.

-The Masoretes developed grammatical rules, and they invented signs to be written under and around the Hebrew characters to explain pronunciation.
+The Masoretes developed grammatical rules.
+They also invented signs and marks to be written under and around the Hebrew characters to explain pronunciation.
 They made mathematical notations in the margins to make sure their copies were exact replicas of the originals, marking the center line on a page, even the center letter in a line.
 They made note of where the text had been altered by earlier copyists.
 Some of the most common of these errors were where earlier copyists believed this or that phrase that contained Jehovah’s name was somehow disrespectful of Jehovah – and the earlier copyists had replaced ‘Jehovah’ with ‘Lord’, or had even changed the meaning of the sentence to throw a more positive light on Jehovah.
 The Masoretes carefully noted these changes.

-However, by the time of the Masoretes, the rabbis had already begun spreading the unscriptural tradition of never speaking Jehovah’s name, so the Masoretes seem to have used vowel symbols from either Adonai (Lord) or Elohim (God) to remind anyone reading aloud to say the alternate word.
+However, by the time of the Masoretes, the rabbis had already begun spreading the unscriptural tradition of never speaking Jehovah’s name.
+So the Masoretes may have used vowel symbols from the pronunciation of either Adonai (Lord) or Elohim (God) to remind anyone reading aloud to say the alternate word rather than Jehovah.

 In 1892 twin sisters Agnes Lewis and Margaret Gibson trekked by camel to a monastery at the foot of Mount Sinai.
 They weren’t simply tourists.
 Between them, the ladies knew 12 languages!
 They had heard there was an extensive ancient library at the monastery.
 Ultimately, they found a Syriac book that dated to the late 4th century.
 It contained the four gospels.
 Today it is called the Sinaitic Syriac.